Skip to content

 If you use text transformations in your custom rule, then check that you correctly implemented them for your use case.

-AWS WAF applies the transformation, and then inspects the request.
+AWS WAF applies the transformation and then inspects the request.
 If you specify more than one transformation, then AWS WAF processes them in the order listed.
 If you use multiple transformations in your custom rule, then you must verify the order of transformation.
-For more information, see Text transformation options.
+For more information, see Using text transformations in AWS WAF.

 For example, you create a custom rule to perform Base64 decode and URL decode for a string in the query.
-AWS WAF first performs the Base64 decode of query string in the incoming request.
+AWS WAF first performs the Base64 decode of query string on the inbound request.
 Then, AWS WAF performs a URL decode on the resulting string.
 Finally, AWS WAF inspects the resulting string against the string that you provide in your custom rule configuration.

 Boolean logic